stuartdixon/ON_fr/README.md

-This repository contains templates for Old Navy's promos
+This repository contains templates for Old Navy's events